Skip to content

 Under the hood:

-The challenge with streaming is randomization without full memory. 🤗 Datasets supports two distinct shuffle modes:
+The challenge with streaming is randomization without full memory. 🤗 Datasets supports two distinct shuffle modes, corresponding to the three-layer shuffling architecture discussed in Section 6:

 my_dataset = my_dataset.shuffle(seed=42)